What Is a Gantt Chart?

 Gantt charts display the relationship of tasks over time and the project sequence, task dependencies, critical path, and milestones.
 It is a vital project plan that keeps teams organized and on the same page.

-Gantt charts can cover the entire project lifecycle but allow you to hone in on divisions, phases, or parts of a project.
-With a Gantt chart, users can easily expand or collapse sections of a project or zoom in on a small project that’s part of a bigger whole, giving you insight into the work breakdown structure (WBS) of your project.
+Gantt charts can cover the entire project life cycle but allow you to hone in on divisions, phases, or parts of a project.
+With a Gantt chart, users can easily expand or collapse sections of a project or zoom in on a small project that’s part of a bigger whole, giving them insight into the work breakdown structure (WBS) of the project.

 Teams use Gantt charts mainly for project schedule management.
-They do not put all project information into the chart because it is counter-intuitive, defeating the main purpose of the chart.
-Some information is therefore necessarily absent from a typical Gantt-based project plan.
+They do not include all project information in the chart because doing so is counterintuitive, defeating the chart’s main purpose.
+Some information is, therefore, necessarily absent from a typical Gantt-based project plan.

 • Managing and updating the chart itself, especially when it’s made from scratch